aragon/aragon-wiki/docs/jobs/openings/frontend.md

-## Frontend/Web3 Developer opening at Aragon
+## Frontend Developer opening at Aragon

 Aragon is an open source, decentralized project fighting for the freedom to organize.
 We believe that decentralized organizations can solve the world's worst problems.